 In accordance with our Common Unit Adjustment Agreement with our founding members, on an annual basis we determine the amount of common membership units to be issued to or returned by the founding members based on theatre additions or dispositions during the previous year.
 During the first quarter of 2015 and 2014, we issued 2,160,915 and 1,087,911 common membership units to our founding members, respectively, for the rights to exclusive access to the theatre screens and attendees added, net of dispositions by the founding members to our network during the previous year.
-We recorded a net intangible asset of \$31.4 million and \$16.4 million during the three months ended April 2, 2015 and March 27, 2014, respectively, as a result of the Common Unit Adjustments.
+We recorded a net intangible asset of \$31.4 million and \$16.4 million during the first quarter of 2015 and 2014, respectively, as a result of the Common Unit Adjustments.